FNNDSC/orthanc-rs/orthanc_sdk/README.md

 # orthanc_sdk

-Idiomatic and somewhat safe abstractions for developing an Orthanc plugin in Rust.
+Idiomatic and hopefully safe abstractions for developing an Orthanc plugin in Rust.

 ## Naming Conventions